-\Cref{proposition:beliefs_persuasion} also implies that holding the impatience $r>0$ of the principal fixed, her information provision is close to the persuasion benchmark if the signal process is precise (low noisiness $\sigma^2$).

-To illustrate, consider the two-action example of §\ref{sec:intro:example}.
-In the patient case depicted in \Cref{fig:2act_v_lo}, the same information is provided as in persuasion: $P^- = p^- = 0 < 1 = p^+ = P^+$.
-But in the impatient case in \Cref{fig:2act_v_hi}, strictly less information is provided than in the benchmark: $P^- = p^- = 0$ and $p^+ = 2/3 < 1 = P^+$.
-Similarly, in the three-action example in \Cref{fig:3act}, the benchmark and patient long-run induced beliefs are $\{0,3/4\}$, but an impatient planner induces the less extreme beliefs $\{1/2,3/4\}$.
-The examples show that if the principal is impatient, then the persuasion benchmark may provide a poor approximation to equilibrium information provision.

-In the two- and three-action examples, the long-run induced beliefs of a sufficient patient planner \emph{coincide} with the induced beliefs in the persuasion benchmark rather than merely converging as per \Cref{proposition:beliefs_persuasion}.
-This need not happen---we give an example in supplemental \cref{app:quartic} in which $P^- < p^- < p^+ < P^+$ for every $r\sigma^2>0$.
+\begin{namedthm}[Two-action example (§\ref{sec:value:example}), continued.]
+Let the prior be $p_0 \in (0,2/3)$.
+If the graduality constraint is tight (\Cref{fig:2act_v_hi}, p. \pageref{fig:2act_v_hi}), then less information is provided than with no constraint: $p^- = 0 = P^-$ and $p^+ = 2/3 < 1 = P^+$.
+For a sufficiently slack constraint (\Cref{fig:2act_v_lo}), there is no gap. \footnote{Examples also exist in which there is a gap for all $\widebar{\lambda}>0$, which closes only in the limit.} \end{namedthm}

-Although it is intuitive that long-run induced beliefs should converge to the persuasion ones as $r\sigma^2 \to 0$, the result is not obvious.
-To see this, observe that the analogous result for the impatient limit $r\sigma^2 \to \infty$ is false!
-For this limit, the natural static benchmark is the trivial model in which no information is available, so that the belief stays put at the prior $p_0$.
-It is \emph{not} true that $p^-$ and $p^+$ converge to $p_0$ as $r\sigma^2 \to \infty$: indeed, in the two-action example of §\ref{sec:intro:example}, the (uniquely optimal) long-run induced beliefs are $\{p^-,p^+\} = \{0,2/3\}$ for \emph{every} low value of $r\sigma^2 > 0$. \footnote{The key formal difference between the two limits is that the convergence of $v$ to $\cav u$ as $r\sigma^2 \to 0$ is uniform by \Cref{corollary:value_fn_limit} (p. \pageref{corollary:value_fn_limit}), whereas the convergence of $v$ to $u$ as $r\sigma^2 \to \infty$ is merely pointwise (unless $u$ is continuous).}
+Although it is intuitive that long-run induced beliefs should converge to the unconstrained ones as $\widebar{\lambda} \to \infty$, the result is not obvious.
+To see why, observe that the analogous result for the `slow limit' $\widebar{\lambda} \to 0$ is false!
+The natural static benchmark here is the trivial model in which no information is available, so that the belief stays put at the prior $p_0$.
+It is \emph{not} true that $p^-$ and $p^+$ converge to $p_0$ as $\widebar{\lambda} \to 0$: indeed, in the two-action example, the (uniquely optimal) long-run induced beliefs are $\{p^-,p^+\} = \{0,2/3\}$ for \emph{every} low value of $\widebar{\lambda} > 0$. \footnote{The key formal difference between the two limits is that the convergence of $v$ to $\cav u$ as $\widebar{\lambda} \to \infty$ is uniform by \Cref{corollary:value_fn_limit} (p. \pageref{corollary:value_fn_limit}), whereas the convergence of $v$ to $u$ as $\widebar{\lambda}\to 0$ is merely pointwise (unless $u$ is continuous).}